 Type and Number of Assets

-A trust holding only cash will cost less to manage than one holding multiple types of assets like bank accounts, IP, real estate, and shares.
-Each asset class can add legal and administrative complexity.
+Trusts with only cash will require less money to administer than those with various types of assets (bank accounts, IP, real estate, etc.) because each asset type adds legal and administrative complications.

 Choice of Trustee and Law Firm

-Premium trustees charge more.
-Choosing a licensed Nevis IBC or law firm impacts trustee fees.
-We can serve as your administrative trustee, keeping costs predictable.
+Higher premium trustees charge higher rates.
+Your choice of a licensed Nevis IBC or law firm will impact how much the trustee charges.
+We can also act as your administrative trustee — this way, your costs will always remain predictable.

 Level of Customization